MarionetteLabs/marionette-changelog-detail/README.md

 - Layouts now facilitate overriding the default RegionManager with a custom Class through the use of the `getRegionManager` method.

 - LayoutViews now lets you specify the `regions` hash as an option upon instantiation.
-Previously you need to create a brand new LayoutView class to set the regions.

 ================